cyterat/lol-champs-network/README.md

 - The entire "data" side of project was done by me using Python (requests, BeautifulSoup) for scraping, cleansing, aggregation, and conversion to the appropriate format.
 Currenlty it still sits in the Jupyter Notebook, waiting to be refactored into a separate script that will potentially have a scheduled run.

-- 99% of the JavasSript code has been generated through prompts by Gemini > Claude > Chat GPT (in that order), with 1% of minor tweaks from my side.
+- 99% of the JavasScript code has been generated through prompts by Gemini > Claude > Chat GPT (in that order), with 1% of minor tweaks from my side.

 ## To Do